113ll3/Ibmclouddocscli/plugins/bluemix_admin/index.md

 ASGs function as virtual firewalls that control outbound traffic from the applications in your {{site.data.keyword.Bluemix_notm}} environment.
 Each ASG consists of a list of rules that allow specific traffic and communication to and from the outside network.
 You can bind one or more ASGs to a specific security group set, for example a group set that is used for applying global access, or you can bind to spaces within an organization in your {{site.data.keyword.Bluemix_notm}} environment.

 {{site.data.keyword.Bluemix_notm}} is initially set up with all access to the outside network restricted.
 Two IBM-created  security groups, `public_networks` and `dns`, enable global access to the outside network when you bind these groups to default Cloud Foundry security group sets.
 The two security group sets in Cloud Foundry that are used to apply global access are the **Default Staging** and **Default Running** group sets.
 These group sets apply the rules for allowing traffic to all running apps or all staging apps.
 If you do not want to bind to these two security group sets, you can unbind from the Cloud Foundry group sets, and then bind the security group to a specific space.
 For more information, see [Binding Application Security Groups ![External link icon](../../../icons/launch-glyph.svg)](https://docs.cloudfoundry.org/adminguide/app-sec-groups.html#binding-groups){: new_window}.

+**WARNING**: Unbinding the  **Default Staging** or **Default Running** group sets from the two IBM-created security groups, `public_networks` and `dns` will disable global access to the outside network.
+Use unbinding with caution and awareness of the ramifications on all running and staging applications in your environment.

 **Note**: The following commands that enable you to work with security groups are based on the Cloud Foundry 1.6 version.
 For more information, including required and optional fields, see the Cloud Foundry information about [Creating Application Security Groups ![External link icon](../../../icons/launch-glyph.svg)](https://docs.cloudfoundry.org/adminguide/app-sec-groups.html#creating-groups){: new_window}.